conficient/BlazorChatSample/README.md

 ##### Known Issues

-There is [a bug](https://github.com/mono/mono/issues/18628") in the current mono implementation of WebSockets
+The [disconnect bug](https://github.com/mono/mono/issues/18628") in the mono implementation of WebSockets
-    that means a connection does not close when SignalR closes and disposes a client.
-This used to trigger the _'xxx has left the chat'_ messages on remaining clients.
-When this is fixed it should start working again.
+    has now been fixed.
+When a client disconnects it correctly disposes and the event reflects in the other clients ("xxxx has left the chat").

 If you want to see how the JavaScript client version worked, I've retained it in [this branch](https://github.com/conficient/BlazorChatSample/tree/netcore-3.2.0-preview1)